 Hi, today we will learn managing Linux services with systemd or systemctl.
 While Linux kernel booting, it loads drivers, mount file systems, starting memory management, creating system calls, etc. But after that what?
 Linux starts an init process to create a further system and user services and processes.
 To manage system services we need a tool which is generally systemd.
-With these tools we can set the status of a service, see it.
+With these tools, we can set the status of a service, see it.
 Also, we can change the mount and system snapshot issues.
-But we will only look for service management side.
-By the way, a service is a daemon which works background to complete his workloads.
-Apache, MySQL etc are services.
+But we will only look for the service management side.
+By the way, a service is a daemon that works background to complete his workloads.
+Apache, MySQL, etc are services.

 List Existing Services

 To see all running services run systemctl command.
 As you can see from output systemctl list devices,ttys,services,files system related service.